 Classes 5 and 6 were very kindly funded by The Hilden Charitable Fund and Mondochallenge Foundation, and opened in January 2013.

 The children start Primary school from the age of 7.
-It is a government school, which means the government pays the salaries of the Primary School teachers, but it is a school with a difference.
 It is an English Medium school, which means that all subjects are taught in English and English is spoken throughout the school day, even at break and during games.